List of Mad Men characters: Stan Rizzo

 Several episodes later in "Favors", Peggy telephones Stan in the middle of the night, waking him up, to plead for his assistance with a rat in her apartment.
 When he refuses, she teasingly offers to "make it worth his while," but he still refuses, as he is currently in bed with a nude sleeping woman.
-The camera also reveals a large poster of Moshe Dayan over Stan's bed.

 In the Season 6 finale "In Care Of", SC&P have landed the California-based Sunkist.
 Stan approaches Don, requesting permission to go to California and start a fledgling branch of the firm.
 Don warns him that it would basically mean demotion and work on only one account, but Stan is adamant.
 Don is inspired by the idea, and instead of allowing Stan to go, proposes to the partners that he himself go to start the branch.
 Stan is infuriated by what he perceives as a betrayal on Don's part, although Don offers to let Stan come to California in a few months.
 Don later decides against going, and instead Pete Campbell and Ted Chaough go, without Stan.

 During the final episode, after SCDP has been absorbed back into McCann, Stan and Peggy acknowledge their hitherto unspoken feelings for one-another, and Stan urges Peggy not to pursue Joan's offer to join her new agency, but rather remain at McCann with him.
 The final image of him is sharing an embrace with Peggy during a late evening working.